elenakelly/Deep-Learning-Emotion-Detection/README.md

   - Flatten
   - Dense with 512 Channels, activation with relu
   - Dropout
   - Dense with 7 Channels, activation with softmax

+  Sequential model2
+  - Conv2D (3, 3) with 32 Channels, activation with relu
+  - BatchNormalization
+  - MaxPooling2D (2, 2)
+  - Conv2D (3, 3) with 64 Channels, activation with relu
+  - BatchNormalization
+  - MaxPooling2D (2, 2)
+  - Conv2D (3, 3) with 128 Channels, activation with relu
+  - BatchNormalization
+  - MaxPooling2D (2, 2)
+  - Conv2D (3, 3) with 256 Channels, activation with relu
+  - BatchNormalization
+  - MaxPooling2D (2, 2)
+  - Flatten
+  - Dense with 128 Channels, activation with relu
+  - BatchNormalization
+  - Dense with 256 Channels, activation with relu
+  - BatchNormalization
+  - Dense with 7 Channels, activation with sigmoid

+  Sequential model3:
+  - Conv2D (4, 4) with 64 Channels, activation with relu
+  - BatchNormalization
+  - Conv2D (4, 4) with 64 Channels, activation with relu
+  - BatchNormalization
+  - MaxPooling2D (2, 2)
+  - Droupout(0.2)
+  - Conv2D (4, 4) with 128 Channels, activation with relu
+  - BatchNormalization
+  - MaxPooling2D (2, 2)
+  - Droupout(0.3)

+  - Conv2D (4, 4) with 128 Channels, activation with relu
+  - BatchNormalization
+  - Conv2D (4, 4) with 128 Channels, activation with relu - BatchNormalization
+  - MaxPooling2D (2, 2)
+  - Droupout(0.4)
+  - Flatten
+  - Dense with 128 Channels, activation with linear
+  - Dense with 7 Channels, activation with softmax

 Optimizer : Adam